unorderedmind/ZigZag/README.md

 # ZigZag game using javascript, nodejs and mongodb
-A gaming platform where registered users can play the game.
+A gaming platform where one can play the game and have fun